 MAKE AN ADOPTION PLAN

 If you are considering an adoption plan, you can speak with a counsellor at Sunrise who will explore all of your options with you.
-You will have the opportunity to discuss the positive and negative sides of each possible path.
+You will have the opportunity to discuss the potential outcomes of each possible path.
 You will have a chance to look at profiles of adoptive parents that are waiting for a child.
-If you decide that making an adoption plan is the best choice for you and your baby, you will be able to see more information about the families that you feel would be the right fit to raise your baby.
-You and your counsellor will have a chance to meet the family that you select, prior to the baby being born and be able to communicate with them by phone and text or skype.
-During this time you will have a chance to explore the idea of “open adoption” and make a plan that meets yours and the adoptive family’s needs.
-Your counsellor will help you make a plan for your birth and hospital stay that is tailored to your needs and wishes.
+If you decide that making an adoption plan is the best choice for you and your baby, you will be able to review additional information about the families that you feel would be the right fit to raise your baby.
+You and your counsellor will have the opportunity to meet the family that you select, prior to the baby being born and be able to communicate with them.
+During this time, you will have a chance to explore the idea of “open adoption” and make a plan that meets your needs.
+Your counsellor will help you to make a plan for your birth and hospital stay that is tailored to your needs and wishes.
 You can decide when you would like to invite the adoptive parents in to meet the baby, or you can invite them to the birth, if that is what you would like to see happen.
 You will be in charge of the process.

-Some women call Sunrise early on in their pregnancy and they form a relationship with the adoptive parents that they have chosen throughout the pregnancy.
-Other women call very close to the time they will deliver.
-And other women call once the baby has been born.
+Some birth parent(s) call Sunrise early on in their pregnancy and they form a relationship with the adoptive parents that they have chosen throughout the pregnancy.
+Some birth parent(s) call very close to the time they will deliver.
+And other birth parent(s) call once the baby has been born.
 We can help you whenever you call, but by calling earlier you can make a plan and feel more relaxed and comfortable during the remainder of your pregnancy, knowing you have a plan in place.

 WHAT IF I DON'T MAKE A PLAN ?

-Many women facing an unintended pregnancy may feel overwhelmed by emotions of guilt, shame, unworthiness, confusion, or sadness.
+Many birth parents facing an unintended pregnancy may feel overwhelmed by emotions.

-Sometimes these big emotions can be so painful, it seems easier to turn away from them and as a result many women feel unable to make a plan for their baby.
-You may feel like if you ignore the pregnancy then the problem will go away.
-Even if you do not make a plan while you are pregnant, inevitably you will go into labour and deliver your baby.
+Sometimes these big emotions can be so painful, it seems easier to turn away from them and as a result many birth parents feel unable to make a plan for their baby.

-If you do not have a plan, and are unwilling or unable to parent your child, the hospital social worker will likely call the Ministry for Children and Families or may call an adoption agency like us.
-If they call the Ministry, you will often lose control over what happens to your baby and you may not have many choices.
-The ministry is there to make sure the baby is safe, but they will start to make the decisions for you and your baby.
-You will have decision making power and the process is completely confidential with our agency.
-Whereas if you call an adoption agency, even at the last minute, you can make a plan for your baby and stay in control of the process.
-You will have decision making power and the process is completely confidential with our agency.
+Upon delivering your baby, if you do not have a plan and are unwilling or unable to parent your child, the hospital social worker will likely call the Ministry for Children and Families or may call an adoption agency like us.
+By choosing to work with an adoption agency, even at the last minute, you can make a plan for your baby and stay in control of the process.
+You will have decision making power and the process is completely confidential.

-You will be able to select the family that will parent your child, whereas if the Ministry apprehends the baby, they will make the decision who will parent your baby and you may not be able to have openness.
+You will be able to select the family that will parent your child and have openness.

 ABORTION, ADOPTION OR PARENTING

-Women facing an unplanned pregnancy often have to make some very tough decisions.
+Birth parents facing an unplanned pregnancy often have to make some very tough decisions.
 For some these can be made more complicated by the nature of the debate between pro-life advocates and women’s choice advocates.
-For many women that discussion is just the overlay on top of many other potential crises in their lives at that point.
+For many birth parents that discussion is just the overlay on top of many other potential crises in their lives at that point.
 In addition to an emotional or religious conflict over whether to have an abortion there are other influences that pregnant women can be struggling with, including:

 1. Family Pressure

-Pressures from her family, mother, boyfriend, or others to either terminate the pregnancy by abortion, to parent the child, or to place the child for adoption.
-These pressures can make figuring out what she wants to do very challenging.
+Pressures from family, partner, or others to either terminate the pregnancy by abortion, to parent the child, or to place the child for adoption.
+These pressures can make figuring out what they want to do very challenging.

 2. Abusive Partnerships

-Sometimes women in an abusive relationship may face the choice of either terminating the pregnancy by abortion, placing the child for adoption, or spending the next 20 years in a conflicted and abusive relationship fighting with the birth father over money, visitation and other issues.
+Sometimes birth parent(s) in an abusive relationship may face the choice of either terminating the pregnancy by abortion, placing the child for adoption, or parenting amid a conflicted and abusive relationship, fighting over money, visitation and other issues.